Rony Seikaly: Greece

-Seikaly first began training and practicing with the senior Greek national team, in 1983, at the age of 18.
+Seikaly first began training and practicing with the senior Greece national team, in 1983, at the age of 18.
 However, because he was unable to acquire a Greek passport, he was unable to represent Greece's national team in any official games.
 Despite that obstacle, he continued to train and practice with Greece's national team until 1986.
 Despite not being able to play with Greece, Seikaly felt connected to the national team, since he had trained and practiced with it for 3 years.
-Because of that, he sat next to the Greek team's bench at the final of the 1987 Athens EuroBasket, in which Greece beat the Soviet Union, to win the tournament's gold medal.
+Because of that, he sat next to the Greek team's bench at the final of the 1987 Athens EuroBasket, that Greece beat the Soviet Union, to win the tournament's gold medal.